Concrete Drill Bit

 Can drill closer to an edge

 When using a hammer drill, drilling near an edge can easily result in substrate breakage, particularly in hard materials such as concrete and brick.
-Opting for non-hammer drilling into concrete enhances safety when drilling in proximity to an edge, reducing the risk of material breakage.
+When drilling near the edge of a hard material, using no-hammer drilling, minimises the risk of break the substrate.

 Less risk of loosening mortar

-Using a hammer drill to bore into materials like concrete or brick can potentially dislodge the brick and mortar.
+Using a hammer drill when drilling materials like concrete or brick can potentially dislodge the brick and mortar.
 Non-hammer drilling reduces the likelihood of this happening.

 Less risk of damaging substrate

-When hammer drilling on tough materials like brick, the substrate is at risk of breaking due to the impact of the bit.
+When hammer drilling on tough materials like concrete or brick, the substrate is at risk of breaking due to the impact of the bit.
 This is a concern, particularly in situations where the brick has been chased out, for example, to accommodate an electrical back box.
-Drilling without the hammer function diminishes the risk of substrate breakage, ensuring a safer drilling process.
+A common problem when attempting to drill all the way through a brick or wall is for the hammer drill bit to break a big chunk out of the substrate when the drill bit it close to going all the way through the substrate.
+Drilling without the hammer function reduces the risk of substrate breakage, ensuring a safer drilling process.

 Speed test drilling into concrete brick compared to SDS drill bit

-During our test using the Adiseal Ultimate masonry drill bit & multi-material drill bit in a standard cordless drill without the hammer function, it achieved the same drilling speed as a corded SDS hammer drill.
-Both drills took 5 seconds to drill into the brick.
-However, the SDS hammer drill caused the brick to break, a common issue with hammer drills.
+To find out what is the best drill bit for concrete and brick, we carried out a test drilling into a concrete brick.
+Adiseal Ultimate masonry drill bit & multi-material drill bit in a standard cordless drill without the hammer function managed to achieve the same drill time as a corded SDS hammer drill with the hammer function on.
+Both took 5 seconds to drill into the brick.
+However as can be seen in the above image, the SDS hammer drill caused the brick to break, a common issue with hammer drills.
 In contrast, the Adiseal Ultimate masonry & multi-material drill bit, used without the hammer function, did not cause the brick to break.

 How to drill into concrete